-Managing Associate +353 1 232 0289 eoin.hamill@ogier.com
+Partner +353 1 232 0289 eoin.hamill@ogier.com

-Eoin works in the Banking and Finance team in Dublin with a particular focus on advising issuers, arrangers and managers on a broad range of capital markets and securitisation structures (both public and private) accross a number of asset classes including commercial mortgages, residential mortgages, auto loans, CLOs and non-performing loans.
+Eoin works in the Banking and Finance team in Dublin with a particular focus on advising issuers, arrangers and managers on a broad range of securitisation structures across a number of asset classes including commercial mortgages, residential mortgages, auto loans, CLOs and nonperforming loans.
+In addition to a focus on advising securitisation issuers, Eoin has worked on a variety of real estate financing structures including loan-on-loan transactions, repos and development finance facilities.